Code of Conduct

 C. Compliance

-The ETH Zurich Foundation places great emphasis on respecting all applicable compliance regulations in any given situation.
-Please also consult the ETH Zurich Compliance Guide.
+The ETH Zurich Foundation places great importance on complying with all applicable legal and regulatory requirements.
+Reference is also made to the “ETH Zurich Compliance Guide.”

 The ETH Zurich Foundation ensures that conflicts of interest are avoided within its organisation and that appropriate measures are in place to prevent conflicts between the personal interests of individuals and the interests of the ETH Zurich Foundation.

-D. Communication and Reporting
+D. Communication and reporting

-E. Non-Profit-Making Requirements
+E. Requirements under non-profit law

-I. Voluntary activity
+I. Voluntary service

 II.
-Avoiding tax implications
+Avoiding adverse tax consequences

-This Code of Conduct enters into force on 26 October 2020 upon approval by the Board of Trustees of the ETH Zurich Foundation (amended June 12, 2022).
+It enters into force following approval by the Board of Trustees of the ETH Zurich Foundation on 10 March 2025.

 Report to the world on „Code of Conduct“